FirelyTeam/firely-docs/vonk/features/structuredef_admin.rst

 Admninistration API
 --------------------------

-The Administration repository for StructureDefinitions is managed through the :ref:`administration`.
+The Administration repository for StructureDefinitions is managed through the :ref:`administration_api`.
 This API exposes a FHIR RESTful API endpoint for StructureDefinition.
 So you can GET, POST, PUT and DELETE StructureDefinitions on this endpoint.

 Please be aware that StructureDefinitions have to have a unique canonical url, in their url element.
 If Vonk has access to two or more StructureDefinitions with the same canonical url, it is not defined which one will be used.
 You can use a conditional create to prevent this from happening.